 My love for mangoes has led to a boat load of mango recipes on this blog.
 Everything from the traditional Thai Mango Sweet Sticky Rice dessert to Fish Tacos with Mango Peach Salsa.
 And now this.

-How to make Mango Crumb Bars
+How to make Mango Bars with Crumbles

 Step 1: Make Mango Mixture